broliver12/foundry/README.md

 NFT project template.

-Contains various template implementations of `ERC721A`, along with a complete suite of unit tests.
+Contains various template implementations of `ERC721A`, alongside a complete suite of unit tests.

-Uses:
+Depends on:

 - [foundry](https://github.com/foundry-rs/foundry)